QuestCraftPlusPlus/QuestCraft/README.md

 ## Included Mods

 **Did you experience a mod-related crash when loading MC?
-Simply look through latestlog.txt on Android/data/com.qcxr.qcxr (through SideQuest), scroll to the bottom, and you should see a Fabric error, which says what mods are causing the crash, and fix it!**
+You can do 2 of these solutions to dind the cause and fix it!**

+**Easy Way**
+Join the QuestCraft Discord Server at **discord.gg/questcraft** and go to #bot-commands.
+Type /logs and upload your log file from com.qcxr.qcxr using SideQuest or Windows Explorer.
+The QuestCraft Bot, Crafty, will give you feedback and help you fix any issues.

+**Manual Way**
+To find out what caused the crash, open the latestlog.txt file.
+You can find it in Android/data/com.qcxr.qcxr with a file viewer.
+Go to the bottom of the file and look for a Fabric error message.
+This message will tell you which mods caused the crash.
+Once you know what caused the problem, you can fix it.

-### Non-performance Mods:
+### Non-Performance Mods:

 - **[Cloth Config](https://modrinth.com/mod/cloth-config)** (Libary for config screens, e.g. Video Settings)